Melissa-Belvadi-Library-Projects/C5.1_Harvester/docs/sqlite_database_info.md

 - It resides in the main folder for the harvester.
 - All of its data comes from the EX versions of the 4 reports - PR, DR, TR, and IR, but the Report_Type column uses the two-letter Report_Type.
 - There are 4 tables, named for each of the 4 main reports as above.
 To see how they are defined, look at data_columns.py and create_tables.py.
+- Once the sqlite database and the four tables are created, the harvester only writes to those tables, not changing the database itself any further.
+This means you can import other tables (eg a KBART tsv file for one particular provider, a holdings list from your knowledge base that includes a subject column, a spreadsheet with price information per "database") to combine ("cross-tabulate") the COUNTER usage data with other information you have.

 ## Using the database